Ensure that the host you want to use for your private location complies with the following requirements.

 End-of-support information

-• Since RHEL7 reached End of Maintenance support on June 30th 2024, all it's packages have been archived.
+Since Red Hat Enterprise Linux 7 reached End of Maintenance support on June 30, 2024, all of its packages have been archived.
 This means that it may not be possible to find the required dependencies for update.
+For more details, see the Red Hat Enterprise Linux 7 status

 Antivirus and anti-malware software can adversely affect Dynatrace Synthetic monitoring capabilities.
 The antivirus or anti-malware software might block the Chromium browser or Dynatrace processes responsible for executing synthetic monitors, cause Synthetic-enabled ActiveGate installation failures, interfere with network communication, and impact the reliability of measurements.